cloudmesh-deprecated/deprectated-django-account-management/doc/source/management/form.rst

    * - other
      - Other comments
      - no
      - If you have additional comments that did not fit in any of the above fields, please add them here.
+   * - project_join_buton
+     - Allow project join button
+     - yes
+     - This allows or disallows users, depending on the option chosen, to request to join this project through the portal or disallows users.
+Hence, the project lead would manage project membership his/herself.
+       Public projects will have a "Join" link on the project page.
+       Users will be able to request to be added to the project through this link.
+   * - join_notification
+     - Join notification
+     - yes
+     - Indicate whether you would like to be notified via email when a user requests to join the project.

 Project Information